2020-07-07

 The terrain is comfortably travelable and soon we even reach a halfway decent road.
 Approaching a little pond called Clearspring Tarn, we see two cute elks.

-Then a couple of hunters come running, shooting arrows at them.
+When we are past the pond, as are the elks, a couple of hunters come running from behind us, shooting arrows at them.
 The male elk runs off, but the female is confused.
 I try to scare her away from the hunters in the direction where we are headed, but she keeps wanting to return to the pond, possibly to find her mate, so we leave her to her fate and move on towards our own destination.

 We reach a horrifyingly high cliff which we need to descend, or we could take the long and winding road instead.